 Prayers being offered by devotees at a Ganesha temple (Image source)

-In some temples the Ganesha idol is installed at the entrance to the central sanctum, at the south, and also at the South-western corner in the first court, of every Siva temple.
+In some temples, the Ganesha idol is installed at the entrance to the central sanctum, in the south, and also at the Southwestern corner in the first court, of every Siva temple.

 One of the many forms of Ganesha is found in every Hindu temple and also every Hindu village and community has a temple of the Lord Ganesha.